 Founded in 1887, the Newberry Library is one of Chicago's most historic cultural institutions.
 Two exhibition galleries on the main floor feature a rotating selection of treasures from the Newberry's collection of 1.6 million books, 600,000 maps, and 5 million manuscript pages.

-Image: Jeffrey Gibson on view at the Newberry Library.
-Photo by Anne Ryan
+Image: Aerial view of the Newberry Library.
+Credit: Anne Ryan